 Lately, I’ve been bringing my A-game and it feels so good.
 These days, I’m all about La Mer.
-It’s a little pricy, but I love it and I. Am.
+It’s a little pricy, but I love it, and I. Am.
 Worth.
 It!
+(Yes, busy moms are all worth it!)
 Splurging on myself is an investment, after all.
 When I feel and look good, it makes me feel like I can take on the world.
 (Which is exactly what taking on four kids feels like!)
 It’s a game-changer!

 Mothers around the world face different challenges, but some common global concerns include guilt over not spending enough time with their kids, feeling overwhelmed, and frustration at being the “default parent.”

 When everyone’s tucked in and the house is (finally!) quiet, put down the phone!
 You’ve already scrolled through your timelines a million times and those emails and text messages can wait.
 Instead, give your mind a well-deserved break.
 You made it through another day, mama!
 You’re doing an amazing job!